maubuz/2W6-Notes/docs/wk8/git_github.md

 GitHub gives students free access to amazing pro developer tools, **including GitKraKen** (see more below).

-It involves a few steps but I highly encourage you to get it.
+The verification involves a few steps but it is totally worth it.